My 'Go To' Communication Activities For Couples

 Active Listening Exercises:

-This one of the most crucial communication skills in a marriage or relationship, that is not only valuable in everyday interactions but also plays a significant role in any clinical setting, with families, couples and even individuals.
+This is one of the most crucial communication skills in a marriage or relationship that is not only valuable in everyday interactions but also plays a significant role in any clinical setting, with families, couples, and even individuals.
+It builds empathy and connection as well as being a vital and effective way to build up communication.

 Instructions